Abd-elr4hman/Fuel-Route-Optimizer-API/Readme.md

 ## How to Use

+1. create and activate python environment

-1. Install pipenv `pip install pipenv`
+2. Install pipenv `pip install pipenv`

-2. Install dependencies `pipenv install`
+3. Install dependencies `pipenv install`

-3. Run the django app `python manage.py runserver`
+4. Run the django app `python manage.py runserver`